d4rkb4sh8/declaritive-debian/README.md

     Example:

-bash

-sudo bash apply-declarative-system.sh rollback /path/to/backup/YYYY-MM-DD_HH-MM-SS

-    **Dynamic Configuration File Updates:
-       **NOT -AVILABLE - The script automatically reads the currently installed and removed packages, updates the configuration file (system-declaration.cfg), and locks package versions based on the current system state.

-    File Management:
-        Files in the files_sync section are backed up and can be restored during rollback.

 How to Use:

-    Apply Configuration: Run the script to apply system configuration:
+    Apply Configuration: Move config to $HOME folder Run the script to apply system configuration:

     bash

 sudo bash apply-declarative-system.sh

-Rollback: To roll back the system to a previous state:

-bash

-    sudo bash apply-declarative-system.sh rollback /path/to/backup/YYYY-MM-DD_HH-MM-SS

 Key Additions: